120 Random Facts That Will Make You the Most Interesting Person in the Room

-Yes, you read that right: the philosophy—"taking it easy," "no obligations"—espoused by Jeff "The Dude" Lebowski in The Big Lebowski has its very own church.
-The Lebowski-inspired Church of the Latter-Day Dudes says it has ordained over 450,000 Dudeist priests worldwide, and even has an online University where they offer free honorary degrees. ("Dudeiversity" seems like a huge missed opportunity there.)
+Yes, you read that right: the laid-back pacifism espoused by Jeff "The Dude" Lebowski in The Big Lebowski has its very own church.
+The Lebowski-inspired Church of the Latter-Day Dudes says it has ordained over 450,000 Dudeist priests worldwide, and even has an online university where they offer free honorary degrees.
 Say what you want about how questionable this foundation is for a belief system, but hey, at least it's an ethos.

 QR codes—those square digital barcodes you can scan with a smartphone that are usually used to compare prices of items in supermarkets—have been popping up in cemeteries.
 But instead of seeing prices when you scan a gravestone code, you'll read an obituary and see photos of the deceased.
 And you can pre-plan your funeral online.

 You're not supposed to shake a polaroid.